| |

 Buenos Aires, Argentina.
 My main interests are Smalltalk programming,

-Signal Processing and Music.
+Image and Signal Processing, Graphics and Music.

 I hold a Ms. Sc. in Computer Science from the University